My New Book is Out!

 Law and Marriage

-The story of how Hypermnestra allowed her husband to live may be connected to Biblical events that took place.
-According to Greek law, if a woman had no brothers then the next of kin was obliged to marry her so that the land her father left her stayed in the family.
-Aegyptus, according to Greek legend, was the brother of Danaus.
-Aegyptus had fifty sons, Danaus had fifty daughters.
+The story of how Hypermnestra allowed her husband to live may be connected to Biblical events.
+According to Greek law, if a woman had no brothers, the next of kin was obliged to marry her so the land her father left would stay with the family.
+According to Greek legend, Aegyptus was the brother of Danaus.
+Aegyptus had fifty sons, and Danaus had fifty daughters.
 If Danaus refused to marry his daughters to his brother’s sons, the inheritance would have gone to someone else, not of the tribe.
-This Greek law bears great resemblance to the Hebrew law wherein if a woman had no brothers to take over the family’s lands, then she had to marry someone of her kin in order to keep the land within the family.
-This was also the case with Zelophehad and his five daughters found in the book of Numbers (26:33, 27:3), and in the book of Joshua (17:3).
+This Greek law resembles Hebrew law, wherein if a woman had no brothers to take over the family’s lands, she had to marry someone of her kin to keep the land within the family.
+This was also the case with Zelophehad and his five daughters found in the book of Numbers (26:33, 27:3) and Joshua (17:3).

 The Daughters of Zelophehad